farhaansbu/Geometry-Wars-Clone-COMP-4300-A2/README.md

   - Integrated a GUI for debugging and real-time parameter adjustment.

 - **Entity-Component-System (ECS) Architecture:**
-  - The game is structured using ECS, separating data (components) from logic (systems), as taught in COMP 4300.
+  - The game is structured using ECS, separating data (entities + components) from logic (systems).

 - **Data-Oriented Design:**
-  - All tunable parameters are externalized in a config file, promoting rapid iteration and best practices in game development.
+  - All tunable parameters are externalized in a config file, promoting easy configuration/testing.

 ---